CookieDookie/Morph-Addon/Mobs Information.md

 - Zombies, Drowned, and Husk attacks you
 - Have a baby variant
 - Doesn't have job variants yet
+- You will be converted to a zombie villager when you are killed by a zombie or husk in normal or hard difficulty

 ## **Snow Golem**
 - Have 2 hearts